kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Lots of non-hacky best practices have been created to deal with performance, with code-splitting being the most popular.
 Code-splitting is the practice of allowing a given page in app to download on the JS it needs instead of the JS for the entire app.

-Ironically, component-based libraries and frameworks
+<a href="https://webpack.js.org/">webpack</a> is the current go-to tool for JavaScript code-splitting.
+And ironically, component-based libraries and frameworks, like React, provide this out of the box.

+Think about it:

 Google's Addy Osmani has written <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read.